Anglican Church Grammar School: Controversies and incidents

+On 18 February 2023, a student pulled a knife at the Churchie rowing sheds after his 'bag of lollies went missing'.
+Police were called to the scene and the 14-year-old boy was dealt with under the provisions of the Youth Justice Act.

 Headmasters

 Campus

 Churchie's twenty-two hectare campus is located in inner-city Brisbane.
 The school occupies the entire eastern side of Oaklands Parade, a street in East Brisbane, and extends all the way down to the banks of Norman Creek, a tributary of the Brisbane River.
 The first building on the site was the old boarding house, erected in 1918.
 Most of the school's buildings are built in the Gothic Scholastic style, characterised by 'decorative, half-timbered gables, red brick face-work, gargoyles and terracotta tiles'.
 Churchie has all of its sporting and cultural facilities on its East Brisbane campus—including ten playing fields, three swimming pools, two basketball courts, seven tennis courts and gymnasium—on the one campus.
 The Graham Fowles Boathouse is located approximately one kilometre away in Mowbray Park.

 Notable buildings and facilities on the Churchie campus include: